daliloyogi/Arduino-with-PS3-Controller/README.md

 - 👋 Hi, I’m @daliloyogi
-- 👀 I’m interested in Web Developing
+- 👀

+Library: PS3 Controller Host v 1.1.0 by Jeffrey van Pernis

 <!---
 daliloyogi/daliloyogi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.